Idaho Noxious Weed Campaign Officials

 There are a variety of tools Idahoans can use to do their part in trying to halt the on-going spread of noxious and invasive weeds in the state.
 Some of these include:

-• Learning to identify noxious and invasive weeds that may show up on private property or a favorite camping, hiking, fishing or hunting area so that potential invaders can be identified and reported to land and wildlife managers and County Weed Superintendents.
+• Learning to identify noxious and invasive weeds that may show up on private property or a favorite camping, hiking, fishing or hunting area so that potential invaders can be identified and reported to land and wildlife managers and County Weed Control Departments.

 • Becoming aware of Idaho’s noxious weed law, which requires all land owners to control and manage noxious weeds on their lands.
 Many people mistakenly believe that it is the County’s responsibility to control noxious weeds.
 However, Idaho’s noxious weed law actually requires that noxious weeds are to be controlled both on public and private land by the individual, company or agency that owns the land.

-• Avoiding travel through weed-infested areas with ATV’s and other off-road vehicles.
+• Avoid traveling through weed-infested areas with ATV’s and other off-road vehicles.
 This will help prevent the spread of noxious weeds and weed seed into new areas.

-• Don’t pick and transport pretty flowers you cannot identify – you may be inadvertantly spreading the seeds of an attractive noxious weed.
+• Don’t pick and transport pretty flowers or plants you cannot identify – you may be inadvertently spreading the seeds of an attractive noxious weed.

 • Checking boats, trailers and watercraft carefully after they are pulled from the water for signs of aquatic plants such as Eurasian watermilfoil.
 Pumping your bilge also helps prevent spreading aquatic noxious weeds into other water bodies.

 “Idahoans can also acquire a free copy of Idaho’s Noxious Weed book.
-This useful tool identifies Idaho’s 66 listed noxious weeds,” Batt added.
+This useful tool identifies Idaho’s listed noxious weed species,” Batt added.
 “It can be a lifesaver when it comes to telling the difference between noxious weeds and Idaho’s native vegetation.
-The book is 115 pages of color photos and in-depth information to help Idahoans identify Idaho’s 67 listed species of noxious weeds.”
+The book has color photos and in-depth information to help Idahoans identify Idaho’s noxious weeds.”

 You can get a free copy of the book by going to the Idaho Weed Awareness Campaign’s website at www.idahoweedawareness.com or by calling the Idaho Weed Awareness hotline at 1-844-WEEDSNO.